WashU-Neurotech/neurotech-club-eeg/README.md

 * waves (can be an empty array if you only want raw signal): Theta, Alpha, BetaL, BetaH, Gamma

 Cloud Stuff:

 Put the repo name in the repo thing.

-If csv's are stores in root repo directory, then leave repo_repository blank.
+If csv's are stored in root repo directory, then leave repo_repository blank.

 Remember to get your own git access token from Settings => Developer Settings, then paste it in the space given

 ```json